 With this broadening of experience, knowledge and expertise comes a greater range of professional opportunities for creative people, as Mr Orchard describes.

 “Creative skills are in demand across every industry, not just the traditionally creative ones.
 This is a combination of needing creative thinkers to solve problems, and also creatives to help all organisations engage with their audience in a world where the internet is so embedded in everyday life.
 Organisations need people to unearth, tell and package stories for their audiences; but equally thinking creatively you have people who can provide insight across the whole business value chain.
-The collaborative capacity of the creative industries can add value to any workforce.
+The collaborative capacity of the industries can add value to any workforce.

 “More and more creative people are finding work in what were traditionally non-creative industries.
 So creatives are increasingly moving to what we call an ‘embedded model’ of work.
 For instance, a creative media professional might hold a position with, say, Roads and Maritime Services.
 PricewaterhouseCoopers wouldn’t ordinarily be considered a production house of creative content,.
 However, they also have their own in-house digital innovation, hackers, design thinking and VR/AR [virtual reality / augmented reality] specialists.
 Similarly, most councils now all have their own in-house media teams, too.
 Where communication specialists are finding work, really is everywhere.”